 1976 − Innovative curriculum in biology

 A new and innovative “Biology II” curriculum was created.
 It included introductory courses in mathematics, physics and chemistry, followed by more intensive hands-on “block courses.”
 The first class, consisting of two students, graduated in 1976.
-Since then, the Biozentrum has conferred almost 1,000 “diploma” or master’s degrees.
+Since then, the Biozentrum has conferred about 1,000 “diploma” or master’s degrees.

 1978 − Nobel Prize for Werner Arber

 The Nobel Prize in Physiology or Medicine was awarded to Werner Arber, with the two American researchers Daniel Nathans and Hamilton Smith, for the discovery of restriction enzymes.
 These enzymes, which cut DNA molecules like scissors, are still one of the most important tools in molecular biology.
 All of Basel joined in the great celebration.

 Walter Gehring received worldwide recognition for his discovery of Hox genes.
 These genes contain a characteristic Homeobox and play a key role in organismal development.
 Just over a decade later, Gehring and collaborators again attracted attention with the discovery of PAX6, a master control gene for eye development.
 Walter Gehring’s research was honored with many awards, including the Gairdner Award, the Kyoto Prize and the Balzan Prize.

 The Biozentrum was connected to the University Computer Center.
 This enabled it later to extend its research to bioinformatics and computational modeling.
 Researchers at the Biozentrum and the Swiss Institute of Bioinformatics pioneered the field of automated 3D protein structure modeling.
 The SWISS-MODEL server was the most cited Swiss resource from 1999 to 2009 and is still one of the most widely used servers worldwide.